socialimpactlab/socialimpactlab.github.io/careers/LAResearcher.md

 We're a small, close-knit team.
 Over time, you'll be given a lot of freedom and support, and we'll expect a lot in return.
 More than anything else, we're looking for someone who is excited to build something great, help solve a problem (or problems) you care about, and tell stories about the work we're doing.

 ## Project Background
-SIMLab is seeking a Research Assistant to support us on conducting context assessments in Latin America (El Salvador, Nicaragua, and Guatemala) as part of our ICT4COP project, which is part of a larger research consortium broadly focused on the issue of community policing in the following countries: Kenya, Somalia, South Sudan, Kosovo, Bosnia and Herzegovina, Serbia, Afghanistan, Pakistan, El Salvador, Nicaragua, and Guatemala.
-While inclusive technology is a central feature within the research agenda, researchers are also examining cross-cutting issues such as post-conflict security, chronic violence, and the role of formal and informal security providers, amongst other issues.
+SIMLab is seeking a Researcher to support us on conducting context assessments in Latin America (El Salvador, Nicaragua, and Guatemala) as part of our ICT4COP project, which is part of a larger research consortium broadly focused on the issue of community policing in the following countries: Kenya, Somalia, South Sudan, Kosovo, Bosnia and Herzegovina, Serbia, Afghanistan, Pakistan, El Salvador, Nicaragua, and Guatemala.
+While inclusive technology is a central feature within the research agenda, consortium researchers are also examining cross-cutting issues such as post-conflict security, chronic violence, and the role of formal and informal security providers, amongst other issues.

 SIMLab’s role is to understand the inclusive technology context in each country, which will be followed by gathering ‘evidence’ through fieldwork in 2016.
 SIMLab’s fieldwork for inclusive technologies will be primarily qualitative, but will integrate a mixed-methods approach when possible.
 Qualitative interviews will be done in all countries to understand the inclusive technology research questions.
 In some cases, a survey tool will be developed to collect from a larger group of people from the community.